-When you turn on Network discovery in Windows 11, other connected devices on the same network will be able to search and discovery your computer.
-When Network discovery is enabled, a device sends out signals over the network to search for other discoverable devices.
+When you turn on Network discovery in Windows 11, other connected devices on the same Network can search and discover your computer.
+When Network discovery is enabled, a device sends signals to search for other discoverable devices over the Network.

 Windows comes with three types of discovery states:

-- On – Windows device in this state will see and allow other connected devices to discover it on a network.
+- On – Windows devices in this state will see and allow other connected devices to discover it on a network.

-- Off – Windows device in this state will not see or allow other connected devices to discover it on a network.
+- Off-Windows devices in this state will not see or allow other connected devices to discover it on a network.

-- Custom – Windows device in this state may see or allow other devices to discovery it, but other Windows firewall settings are configured to fine-tune discoverability.
+- Custom – Windows devices in this state may see or allow other devices to discover it, but other Windows firewall settings are configured to fine-tune discoverability.

-As mentioned above, Network discovery allows Windows devices find and discover other computers and devices on a network.
-It allow allow other connected devices on a network to connect to discover and connect to it.
+As mentioned above, Network discovery allows Windows devices to find and discover other computers and devices on a network.
+It allows other connected devices to connect to discover and connect to it.

 Below is how one can turn on or off Network discovery.

-Windows 11 has a centralized location for majority of its settings.
-From system configurations to creating new users and updating Windows, all can be done from its Settings app.
+Windows 11 has a centralized location for the majority of its settings.
+As a result, everything can be done, from system configurations to creating new users and updating Windows from its Settings app.

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.